DUTyimmy/MFNet/README.md

 ## 2nd training stage

-### 1, Setting the training data to the proper root:
+### 1, Setting the training data to the proper root as follows:

 ```
 MF_code -- data -- DUTS-Train -- image -- 10553 samples